shotgunsoftware/tk-framework-adobe/README.md

 # Packaging

-This components require a pkgs.zip file that bundles all dependencies.
+This component requires a pkgs.zip file that bundles Python third-party dependencies.
 This file is built by running:

 ```
 python update_python_packages.py